piskvorky/gensim/README.txt

 ------------

 Gensim depends on NumPy and Scipy, two Python packages for scientific computing.
-You need to have them installed prior to using gensim; if you don't have them yet, you can get them from <http://www.scipy.org/Download>.
+You must have them installed prior to installing gensim.
+You can get them from <http://www.scipy.org/Download>.

 The simple way to install `gensim` is::